Hypergraph limits: a regularity approach: Limits of 3-uniform hypergraphs

 Here is some intuition why \eqref{eq:3-count2} holds.
 Both $W^H_{\cQ_n}$ and $\wt U_1$ are step functions.
 We can split them up into weighted sums of indicator functions, on which the claim reduces to checking homomorphism densities for the graphons corresponding to parts of the partitions $\cQ_n$ and $\wt \cQ$.
 We know that the graphs which are the parts of $\cQ_n$ converge to the graphons from which $\wt \cQ$ is built.
 So the graph homomorphism densities converge.

 This shows that $\wt U_1$ is a $O(e(F)\e)$-approximation to a subsequence of $H_n$ in terms of $F$-densities.
 Now, take a smaller $\e' < \e$, and build another $\wt U_2$, where the new partitions $\cQ_n$ are refinements of the previous ones.
 Continuing this process, we obtain a sequence $\wt U_1, \wt U_2, \dots$ which is a martingale as before.
-The Margingale Convergence Theorem gives a pointwise almost everywhere limit $\wt W$ of $\wt U_s$, $s \to \infty$, and $\wt W$ is the desired limit.
+The Martingale Convergence Theorem gives a pointwise almost everywhere limit $\wt W$ of $\wt U_s$, $s \to \infty$, and $\wt W$ is the desired limit.

 In proving 3-uniform hypergraph limits, we used the existence of graph limits.
 In general, we prove the existence of $k$-uniform hypergraph limits by induction on $k$.
 There are a few further technical difficulties.
-For example, we need to make sure that that limit of a sequence of partitions remains a partition, so the limit needs to be taken in a compatible way.
-Since we're working with multiple partitions, we'll need to deal with homomorphisms from $F$ to a vector of hypergraphons, where the edges of $F$ individually land in different hypergraphons.
+For example, we need to make sure that the limit of a sequence of partitions remains a partition, so the limit needs to be taken in a compatible way.
+Since we are working with multiple partitions, we will need to deal with homomorphisms from $F$ to a vector of hypergraphons, where the edges of $F$ individually land in different hypergraphons.
 The details are addressed in the rest of this paper.